 How to Reopen Your Defaulted Case

-If ECB Grants Your Request
+If Your Request is Granted

-If ECB Denies Your Request
+If Your Request is Denied

 You will have to pay the default penalty and any additional fees or interest that may have accrued.
-If you do not pay the penalty, ECB may file papers with the Civil Court of New York City.
+If you do not pay the penalty, the City may file papers with the Civil Court of New York City.
 The Department of Finance, the agency responsible for collecting money that is owed to the City, may also start collection activities.
 Learn about payment options.